ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 * **XHR**: A short form of [XML Http Request][mdn_xhr].
 * **Socket**: A TCP/IP raw socket.

-According to the author, If I write a Javascript code to open a XHR to http://localhost:8084 and host that code at xyz.com then when you visit the xyz.com the browser will open that XHR to port 8084 of your workstation, because the localhost for your browser is your workstation.
+According to that blog post, If I write a Javascript code to open a XHR to `http://localhost:8084` and host that code at example.com then when you visit the example.com the browser will open that XHR to port `8084` of your workstation, because the localhost for your browser is your workstation.
 This gap invites many vulnerabilities for users.
 One of them is the possibility to fingerprint open TCP ports at client workstation.

 The author claims that the browser takes recognizably more time to open a XHR targeting an occupied port.
 Comparatively, time took to open a XHR aimed at an